 This guide explains what dementia is, what to do if you're concerned you might have dementia, and what kind of support is available.
-It also explains things you could do to help you live as well as possible with dementia and plan ahead.
+It also explains things you could do to help you live as well as possible with dementia, and ways you can plan for the future.

-This guide will also be helpful for the friends and family of someone with a diagnosis.
+This guide will also be helpful for the friends and family of someone with a dementia diagnosis.